inspircd/docs/docs/3/configuration/useful-snippets.md

 <include file="examples/providers/irccloud.conf.example">
 ```

 If you run a popular hosted client or a shared bouncer service that supports modern IRC features we would be happy to include configs for your client.
-Please reach out to us via \#inspircd.dev on irc.chatspike.net and we'll try to work something out.
+Please [open a feature request](https://github.com/inspircd/inspircd/issues/new?template=FEATURE_REQUEST.md) and we'll try to work something out.

 ### Requiring connections to use SASL